MrMikeFloyd/spring-reactor-playground/README.md

 ## Further reading

 * The [Spring Reactor docs](https://projectreactor.io/docs) are a good place to start!
+* This [slide show](https://speakerdeck.com/simonbasle/projectreactor-dot-io-reactor3-intro) provides a good overall intro into the Spring Reactor API
+* This [short Tutorial](https://stackabuse.com/spring-reactor-tutorial/) gives a good first look at how to apply the reactive programming model to a Spring-powered API
 * [Another example](https://github.com/hantsy/spring-reactive-sample/blob/master/boot-routes/src/main/java/com/example/demo/DemoApplication.java) for reactive REST endpoint setups with Spring

 Unsure which operator to use?
 See https://projectreactor.io/docs/core/release/reference/#which-operator